farahc123/tech501-week2/Creating app and DB VMs.md

   3. export environmental variable (be sure to check private IP is correct for new app VM from image)
   - [if needed, npm install, but leave out because this is done and we want speed]
   4. <code>pm2 start app.js</code>
+  5. later: `pm2 stop app.js`

 - Note that in <code>export</code> commands, it goes **private IP:HOST NUMBER**
-- Note that we will also want to create a script that means we don't have to SSH in to execute the script, but we won't have time to do this on the course
+- Note that we would also want to create a script that means we don't have to SSH in to execute the script, but we won't have time to do this on the course

 ## Levels of automation in order of lowest-highest